Indian farmers trim gold purchases, threatening rebound in global prices

 At the same time, prices of almost all farm commodities have dropped, a global trend made worse by India's increasingly uncompetitive farm exports.

 "Farmers have little disposable income this year.
-They are either avoiding buying or making smaller purchases," says Ashish Kothari, a jeweler based in Ahmednagar who caters to farmers.
+They are either avoiding buying or making smaller purchases," says Ashish Kothari, a jeweller based in Ahmednagar who caters to farmers.

 DULL DEMAND